 As the name suggests, China rose radish comes from China.
 It’s barbie pink and hot just like other radishes but with a sweet side.
 You’ll find that China rose radish brings an intense taste to your favorite side dish such as salads or sauces.

 4. Chinese Pink Celery

 This stunning pink veggie is slightly smaller and thinner than its traditional green counterpart.
 It had white to light pink stalks and green leaves.
 It has a stronger flavor though, so it may be small but it’s flavor-packed!

 5. Clancy Potato

 These vibrant potatoes have rosy pink to deep red skin and warm white flesh.
-It has a deliciously creamy texture perfect for mashed
+It has a deliciously creamy texture that is perfect for mashed

 6. Highland Burgundy Potato